microchip-pic-avr-examples/pic18f56q71-lw-memory-card-mplab-mcc/README.md

 `Hello from my Computer`

 These steps are required since PetiteFs cannot resize or create a file.
 This means the file needs to be large enough to contain the full text written at run-time.
 A copy of `test.txt` is also included in the repository.

 **Note**: This example supports hot-swapping memory cards, and does not require the card to be installed on power-up.

 ### UART Setup

-1. Plug-in the Curiosity Nano.
+1. Plug in the Curiosity Nano.
 2. Open MPLAB X IDE.
 3. Click the **MPLAB Data Visualizer** button in the toolbar.
 ![Toolbar](./images/toolbar.png)